drvinceknight/pfm/book/tools-for-mathematics/03-calculus/tutorial/main.md

 sym.factor(sym.integrate(expression, x))
 ```

-If we want to calculate a **definite** integral then instead of passing the
+If you want to calculate a **definite** integral then instead of passing the
-single variable we pass a tuple which contains the variable as well as the
+single variable you pass a tuple which contains the variable as well as the
 bounds of integration:

 ```{code-cell} ipython3